-Timberline is the only ski area in North America open all 12 months of the year.
-We’ve got 3,690 vertical feet…more than anybody else in the U.S. Pacific Northwest.
-We’re located near the top of an 11,245-foot volcano…the tallest mountain in Oregon.
-Go ahead.
-Enjoy the stats.
-Then get up here and enjoy the ride.
+Timberline is the only ski area in U.S. open ten months of the year.
+We have 4,540 vertical feet, more than anybody else in the United States.
+We’re located near the top of an 11,245-foot volcano, Mt.
+Hood, the tallest mountain in Oregon.

 Mt.
 Hood’s elevation is 11,245 feet.
 Timberline Lodge is located at 6,000 feet.
 Silcox Hut is at 7,000 feet.
 The highest operation point is the top of Palmer at 8,540 feet.
-The lowest operation point is the bottom of Still Creek Basin at 4,850 feet.
+The lowest operation point is the bottom of Summit Pass at 4,000 feet.

-In search of world-class parks on Mt.
-Hood?
-Look no further.
-Timberline maintains multiple terrain parks throughout the year with enough jibs, jumps, and pipes to keep even the hardest of the hardcore happy.
-Timberline was a freestyle leader from the start.
-Back in the day, Palmer Snowfield was a testing ground for many of the types of features now seen in freestyle terrain parks around the globe.
+Timberline maintains multiple terrain parks throughout the year.
+Timberline was a freestyle leader from the start; Palmer Snowfield was a testing ground for many of the types of features now seen in freestyle terrain parks around the globe.

 Our Schoolyard Park is a cookie cutter beginner park.
 It's tucked away from the crowds and very spread out to encourage hiking the rails and learning tricks.
 It has been slightly expanded to include some terrain based learning a few rollers, banks, and terrain variations kept on the trail right next to the Schoolyard Park.